 Everyone knows that jazz in New York is some of the best in the world.
 But with so many live-music venues around the city, how do you pick where to go?
-We’ve rounded up the top jazz clubs NYC has to offer from Greenwich Village, Manhattan to Gowanus, Brooklyn, touching on hallowed landmarks, swanky newcomers, cutting-edge outer-borough spots, no-frills insider-friendly joints and more.
+We’ve rounded up the top jazz clubs NYC has to offer from Greenwich Village, Manhattan to Gowanus, Brooklyn, touching on hallowed landmarks, swanky newcomers, cutting-edge outer-borough spots, no-frills joints, date-idea destinations and more.

 RECOMMENDED: Full coverage of jazz in NYC